tokenio/merchant-sample-java/README.md

 Test by going to `localhost:3000`.
 You can't get far until you create a customer member as described at the [Merchant Quick Checkout documentation](https://developer.token.io/merchant-checkout/).

+This code uses a publicly-known developer key (the devKey line in the initializeSDK method).
+This normally works, but don't be surprised if it's sometimes rate-limited or disabled.
+If your organization will do more Token development and doesn't already have a developer key, contact Token to get one.